You are here

-In 2000, Safe Kids Worldwide and FedEx created Walk This Way to bring national and local attention to pedestrian safety issues.
-What started as a pilot program in three U.S. cities has now grown to 10 countries around the world – Brazil, Canada, China, India, Mexico, the Philippines, South Korea, Thailand, the United States and Vietnam – and includes more than 250 communities in the United States alone.
+In 1999, Safe Kids Worldwide and FedEx created Walk This Way to bring national and local attention to pedestrian safety issues.
+What started as a pilot program in three U.S. cities has now grown to 10 countries around the world – Brazil, Canada, China, India, the Philippines, South Africa, South Korea, Thailand, the United States and Vietnam – and includes more than 250 communities in the United States alone.

 Walk This Way relies on FedEx employee volunteers and encourages new partners, including public officials, public agencies, community organizations and parents, to join Safe Kids Worldwide to improve conditions for child pedestrians around the globe.

 Since its inception, the Walk This Way program has grown to include four main components:

 - International Walk to School Day.
 In October of every year, millions of children from countries around the world participate in Safe Kids Walk This Way events for International Walk to School Day.

 - Halloween Safety/Fall Harvest Activities.
 In the United States on average, children are more than twice as likely to be hit by a car and killed on Halloween than on any other day of the year.
 Safe Kids host events to educate families about safety risks and to promote visibility.

 - Safe School Zones.
 Each year, coalitions around the country create local task forces with the goal of improving pedestrian conditions for children by making long-term environmental improvements.